dtanner/env-config-loader-groovy/Readme.md

 [![Build Status](https://travis-ci.org/dtanner/env-config-loader-groovy.svg?branch=master)](https://travis-ci.org/dtanner/env-config-loader-groovy)

+Available from the jcenter repository as: compile 'com.edgescope:env-config-loader-groovy:1.0.0'

 ## Main Purpose
 Let you define your application's configuration in a **typed** configuration, and allow its settings to be overridden by environment variables.